 Sunflower Picking in Mississippi

 First, we stopped by Coastal Ridge Farm to pick sunflowers.
 We bought our tickets online ahead of time (strongly recommend) and came prepared with our bucket and scissors.
 Right now you should definitely plan to bring your own garden shears, gloves if you want them and BIG buckets for transport home.
-Tickets were $12 online, and every adult needs a ticket.
+Tickets were $12 online (pricing subject to change), and every adult needs a ticket.
 Each ticket gets you 1 bucket, and each bucket can be filled with 10-15 stems of gorgeous sunflowers.
 My kids were in complete awe of flowers that were not only taller than them, but also taller than their mom.
 There are multiple fields of sunflowers, and there is plenty of room to spread out comfortably and basically not interact with other guests.

 I let my kids take turns picking out which flowers they wanted to cut down and then helped them cut.
 We even snagged some red sunflowers, which I honestly didn’t know were a thing until our visit.
 We appreciated the employees wearing masks and after we handed in our tickets, we were given free roam to explore the large sunflower fields.
 We even stopped by the small Bachelor’s Button field and the kids got to have their pick of the colorful blossoms.
 After about an hour, we decided we had finished exploring.
 Special note :: there are bees, ants and all sorts of natural insects.
 We strongly recommend you wear boots / rain boots, bring repellant and – for allergy kids – ensure you have the right supplies on hand for possible bites / stings.